McLean Hospital – 115 Mill Street, Belmont, MA 02478

-John G. Gunderson, MD, is a professor of psychiatry at Harvard Medical School and is director of McLean Hospital’s Borderline Center.
-His seminal studies on the diagnosis, families, psychodynamics, treatment and pathogenesis of borderline personality disorder helped transform the diagnosis from a psychoanalytic construct into an empirically validated and internationally recognized disorder and earned him recognition as the “father” of this disorder.
+John G. Gunderson, MD, is a professor of psychiatry, emeritus, at Harvard Medical School and a consultant in psychiatry at McLean Hospital.
+His seminal studies on the diagnosis, families, psychodynamics, treatment, and pathogenesis of borderline personality disorder helped transform the diagnosis from a psychoanalytic construct into an empirically validated and internationally recognized disorder and earned him recognition as the “father” of this disorder.

 Dr. Gunderson chaired the DSM IV work group on personality disorders, and has led major NIMH-funded studies on both the longitudinal stability and the family transmission of borderline personality disorder.
-In 2009 McLean Hospital honored his contributions by establishing a treatment center in Cambridge, Massachusetts called the Gunderson Residence.
-He currently is engaged in teaching an empirically-validated therapy he developed called Good Psychiatric Management.
+In 2009, McLean Hospital honored his contributions by establishing a treatment center in Cambridge, Massachusetts called the Gunderson Residence.
+He currently is engaged in teaching an empirically validated therapy he developed called General Psychiatric Management.

 Gunderson JG, Gabbard GO, eds.
 Psychotherapy for personality disorders.
 Washington, DC: American Psychiatric Association Publishing, 2000.